-Prerequisite: Completion of FST 131 or reading proficiency requirement; PUH 111 and HEE 110 or concurrent enrollment health behavior of individuals and groups.
+Prerequisite: Completion of ENG 075 or reading proficiency requirement; PUH 111 and HEE 110 or concurrent enrollment.

+This course introduces students to the field of health education.
+It explores social and behavioral theories, and determinants of health behavior of individuals and groups.
 In their final project students must apply course concepts to design a prospective health education intervention.
 Course emphases are on health education methods and issues relevant to the Navajo Nation.
 Guest speakers involved in health education on the Navajo Nation may provide presentations.
 Content of the course will facilitate application of the principles of SNBH.